 Because the cryosauna is open at the top and adjusted to fit the height of the client, your head and neck are always above the opening so you are not totally enveloped.
 The cryosauna has a door that is closed by 3 small magnets, it cannot be locked so you always have control over being in the chamber.
 You can stop the procedure at anytime by telling the operator or you can simply push open the door and step out.
 A trained operator is with you during the treatment at all times.

 Because of the very low temperatures, no metal jewelry or piercing are allowed on you while in the cryosauna.
 Clients are required to wear cotton or wool foot and hand protection (provided) and either underwear or a bathing suit to protect intimate body parts.
 All other clothing is removed.

 Do I take a shower before or after using the cryosauna?

 No. The treatment is completely dry, so you don't need to worry about showering before or after stepping into the machine.

 Can I catch cold because of whole body cryotherapy treatment?

 No, you can’t.
 Quite opposite, the stimulation of the immune system can help decrease the severity and frequency of future colds; however, if you are currently sick it is strongly recommended that you do not use the cryotherapy machine.

 I have metal or plastic implants in my body can I do cryotherapy?

 Yes, absolutely.
 Having implant(s) inside your body (for example metal plate in your arm or breast augmentations) is not a problem for those looking to do cryotherapy.
-Cryotherapy only chills the skin a few millimeters deep, we are never freezing tissue or lowering your core body temperature; therefore, making it safer than an ice bath.
+Cryo only chills the skin a few millimeters deep, we are never freezing tissue or lowering your core body temperature; therefore, making it safer than an ice bath.